May 23, 2018

 Curious about keto?
 If you’ve been wondering about how a diet that focuses on eating high-fat food may help you lose weight and maybe even gain some added health benefits, you’re not alone.
 The ketogenic diet is steadily gaining in popularity, but many are wondering whether this is an eating plan with real staying power or just another food fad.
 If you’re thinking about ditching the carbs and keeping a close eye on your daily macros, we’ve got your bases covered.
 Here’s everything you need to know about going keto.

-The term “keto” comes from ketosis, a fat-burning metabolic state that happens when you largely limit your carb intake to 50 grams or less per day.
+The term “keto” comes from ketosis, a fat-burning metabolic state that happens when you largely limit your carb intake.
 Without the carbs, your body burns through fat for energy instead of glucose.
 The compounds produced are called ketones and their presence implies that your body is in ketosis (aka a “fat-burning” state).

 Interestingly, the keto diet wasn’t invented for the purpose of weight loss.
 Instead, it was created in the 1920s by neurologists in an effort to reduce seizures in epilepsy patients.
 These doctors discovered that patients who fasted had fewer daily seizures.
 Since fasting wasn’t a sustainable plan, however, the doctors eventually linked the seizure reduction to the presence of ketones and created a long-term diet to produce ketones without fasting.